 Becke grew up in the thriving metropolis of Salem, Illinois, population approximately eight thousand–at the last census count.
 During her freshman year at the University of Miami, her career path to veterinarian medicine derailed to a work-for-hire writing business because her parents shipped her horse to college but not her car.
 For five bucks, a pass-fail English student could purchase a paper guaranteed to pass.
 None were returned and her business financed taxi fare to the stables.

 A passion for animals led to authors Zane Gray, Marguerite Henry, and Jack London.
-Although Becke suffered through the college “reading list,” she didn’t discover romance novels until her 30’s and became a voracious reader.
-She wrote her first manuscript while her son crawled around a borrowed manual typewriter.
+Although Becke suffered through the college “reading list,” she didn’t discover romance novels until she picked up a Julie Garwood historical romance.
+Shortly after bitten by the romance bug, she penned her first manuscript while her son crawled around a borrowed manual typewriter.

 Becke completed her nurse’s training in St. Louis, Missouri and worked in acute care at Barnes-Jewish Hospital in St. Louis and Ohio State University Wexner Medical Center in Columbus before launching a policy career for a Medicare contractor.
-She developed MolDx, a program designed to increase the efficiency of molecular diagnostics.
+She developed MolDx, a program designed to increase the efficiency of molecular diagnostics, and the Maximum Allowed Drug Program, which prevented payment for incorrect drug units.
 After twenty years in the policy arena, Becke worked on an IBM Watson Health team to develop edits to prevent Medicare fraud.
-She recently retired from the government contracting arena to devote her time to writing.
+In 2017 she retired from the government contracting arena to write full time.

-Becke resides with her hometown honey of forty plus years in Blythewood, SC and is the proud mother of two children.
+After moves to Missouri, Michigan, Ohio, Wyoming, Florida, and Texas, Becke and her hometown honey of fifty years reside in Blythewood, SC.
+She is the proud mother of two children.
 Her son is a Navy pilot and her daughter is a Certified Nurse Midwife, who has gifted the family with five awesome grandchildren.

 Mammals, primarily horses and dogs: Becke claims there’s a horse-nut gene, which resides on the double X chromosome.
 Although horses are her favorite, she likes all animals.
 Here’s a little-known fact: there are professional dog groomers.
 To be considered a professional “certified” groomer, formal course work and training hours are required.
 Think of it as a Cosmetology School for Dogs!
 Yep, you guessed it.
 Becke earned her certificate in Dallas, Texas at the ripe young age of 27.